How are care homes paid for?

-Even if you don’t expect to qualify for financial support, it’s still a good idea to get a needs assessment done, because the social services team will make a record of your care needs and provide information about the types of support that are available to meet your needs.
+Even if you don’t expect to qualify for financial support, it’s still a good idea to get a needs assessment, because the social services team will make a record of your care needs and provide information about the types of support that are available to meet your needs.

 When will the NHS cover the cost of a care home?

-In some circumstances, the NHS will pay all care home fees for people with complex health needs.
+In some circumstances, the NHS will cover the care home fees for people with complex health needs.

 - NHS Continuing Healthcare funds care for people who need ongoing health care outside of hospital because they have complex medical care needs due to disability, accident or a major illness.

 - NHS-funded Nursing Care may also be available to help pay nursing home fees, if you’re assessed by the NHS as needing nursing care.

 Neither of these forms of funding is means-tested, but there are strict eligibility criteria.

 Paying for care in later life: download our free guide

 Our guide provides straightforward information to help you navigate the challenges of paying for care in later life.
 It explains how care is funded across the UK, how much different care services typically cost, and how to find out if you’re eligible for financial support.